mixxxdj/manual/source/chapters/configuration.rst

 * **Select All button**: Selects all tracks in the current view.
 * **Analyze button**: Starts the detection on the selected tracks.

-.. seealso:: For more information, go to :ref:`djing-bpm-detection`.
+.. seealso:: For more information, go to :ref:`configuration-bpm-detection`.